habernal/emnlp2025-demos-openreview/README.md

 * Nothing needed for `Submission Revision Additional Options`, AFAIK

 * Double-checked this before sending out the decisions, should be ready! for camera ready

+#### Issues: Changing authors should be actually possible

+Originally we disabled changing the authors, but in fact it is the sole responsibility to adhere to the authorship code of conduct: https://www.aclweb.org/adminwiki/index.php/Authorship_Changes_Policy_for_ACL_Conference_Papers So we enabled changing the authors before the camera-ready deadline.

 ### Configuring "Post Submission" stage